zalando/skipper/dataclients/kubernetes/crd.md

     - backendName: myapp
 ```

-Another example, if you have multiple path routes to the same backend
+Another example, if you have multiple exact path routes to the same
-can be done like that:
+backend can be done like that:

 ```yaml
 apiVersion: zalando.org/v1